hieunguyenzzz/anandjoel.wedding/content/pages/all.vi.md

       - variant: Two
         title: HỒ CHÍ MINH
         description: >-
-          An’s hometown and where Joel and An spent the most time.
+          An’s hometown and where Joel and An spend the most time usually.
 Ho Chi Minh city will offer every variety of Vietnamese and world cuisine.
 From fine dining to street food, you won’t be able to get enough
         image: /An Vegetarian.jpeg
       - variant: One
         title: Å by T.U.N.G